 A recent graduate of the University of Alberta (Master of Music, Choral Conducting), conductor, singer and percussionist Graham Fast is a passionate and versatile musician.
 During his time in Edmonton, Graham has worked with many of the city’s finest choirs including The Richard Eaton Singers, Pro Coro Canada’s #connect youth program, the University of Alberta Madrigal Singers, Chronos Vocal Ensemble and Vocal Alchemy.
 Graham is always thrilled to put his conducting training to work and started conducting Edmonton-based Cantilon Choirs’ Vox Hominis men’s choir in September 2017.
 In addition to singing and conducting, Graham recently began working with the Edmonton Symphony Orchestra in the Music Library, where he collaborates with the conductors and instrumentalists to prepare music parts and scores for performances.

 Graham completed his Bachelor of Music at the University of Calgary in 2014, primarily in vocal performance with an integrated focus on wind band conducting.
 He studied voice with bass-baritone Donald Bell, soprano Patricia Hrynkiw, mezzo-soprano Edith Pritchard, and studied wind band conducting with Gareth Jones.
 In the fall of 2015, Graham began his graduate studies in choral conducting under Dr. Leonard Ratzlaff, where he received the Queen Elizabeth II Graduate Scholarship in recognition of his academic and artistic excellence.

 While Graham’s singing and conducting involvements in the Edmonton area develop, he still maintains connections with his Calgary roots, where he is frequently engaged with musical projects.
 Graham currently lives in Edmonton, where he actively contributes to the flourishing choral community in the area, both as a singer and conductor.

 I feel fortunate to have been blessed with a unique bass voice.
-Perhaps I can take credit for the “ten thousand hours” of practice and commitment spent getting to know my instrument, but mostly I am indebted to the many amazing teachers, mentors, conductors and colleagues who have inspired and supported him on his musical journey, including his parents and grandparents, his wife, brothers and so many others.
+Perhaps I can take credit for the “ten thousand hours” of practice and commitment spent getting to know my instrument, but mostly I am indebted to the many amazing teachers, mentors, conductors and colleagues who have inspired and supported me on my musical journey, including my parents and grandparents, my wife, my brothers and so many others.